San 86-2, Sucheol-ri, Punggi-eup, Yeongju, Gyeongsangbuk-do Yeongju-si Gyeongsangbuk-do

-This road stretching along a scenic valley in Sobaeksan National Park served as the main route linking Yeongju and Danyang in the old days.
+Stretching along a scenic valley in Sobaeksan National Park, this path served as the main route linking Yeongju and Danyang in the old days.

-According to History of the Three Kingdoms, Silla seized 10 villages north of the pass in alliance with Baekje in the 12th year of King Jinheung (A.D.
+According to the History of the Three Kingdoms, Silla seized 10 villages north of the pass in alliance with Baekje in the 12th year of the reign of King Jinheung (A.D.

-551), and four decades later in the first year of King Yeongyang (A.D.
+551); four decades later in the first year of the reign of King Yeongyang (A.D.

-590), the famous general Ondal of Goguryeo volunteered to lead troops on an expedition against Silla, pledging never to return before recovering the lost territory.
+590), the famous general Ondal of Goguryeo volunteered to lead troops on an expedition against Silla, pledging not to return until he recovered the lost territory.